bio304-class/bio304-course-notes/slides/intro-lecture.md

 * Generate publication quality figures and tables

+* Understand and apply various descriptive statistics for describing trends in data

 * Understand and apply statistical tests and models such as t-tests, ANOVA, linear regression, chi-squared tests

-* Understand and apply data summarization methods such as cluster analysis and principal components analysis

 * Carry out data exploration and analyses in a reproducible and documentable way